Doctor Manhattan: Events of Doomsday Clock

 After arriving on Earth, Manhattan meets Superman in person during Black Adam's invasion of the White House, with Ozymandias watching.
-Manhattan witnesses Superman's fight with Black Adam and Russia's superhero team called the People's Heroes.
+Manhattan witnesses Superman's fight with Adam and Russia's superhero team called the People's Heroes.
 He eventually reveals to Superman that he is the one who has been tampering with reality and that he also caused the death of Jonathan and Martha Kent.
 Manhattan expects Superman to attack him, but Superman instead protects him from Pozhar and then tells him that he should use his powers for good.
-Manhattan is inspired by Superman's heroism and his pivotal role in the fabric of reality; he undoes part of his actions, restoring much of the pre-New 52 timelines.
+Manhattan is inspired by Superman's heroism and his pivotal role in the fabric of reality; he undoes part of his actions, as a result of the mechanic structure of the universe, much of the pre-New 52 timelines are restored.
 Many characters are brought back into existence, including Superman's parents.
 Manhattan also goes back in time and changes Carver Colman's future for the better.
 He then goes back to the Watchmen universe, bringing Rorschach and Ozymandias with him.
 Manhattan saves his Earth by making all nuclear weapons disappear.
 Afterward, he takes Mime and Marionette's infant son with him and proceeds to raise him on his own, so he will become their planet's equivalent to Superman.
 His final thought wanders to what his life could have been if he had not become Doctor Manhattan: Janey convinces him to not retrieve the watch so he is not involved in the incident that would have given him his powers; he marries Janey and they start a family together, having two daughters and a son, living a life without any worry of time.
 He smiles one last time, believing it to be a nice daydream to live in.
-Doctor Manhattan then erases himself from existence, transferring his life force to the Planet and his powers to Mime and Marionette's son.
-He leaves the boy – whom he has named Clark – to be adopted by the former Nite Owl and Silk Spectre.
+Manhattan then erases himself from existence, transferring his life force to the Planet and his powers to Mime and Marionette's son.
+He leaves the boy—whom he has named Clark—to be adopted by the former Nite Owl and Silk Spectre.

 After Doomsday Clock

-During the events of Dark Nights: Death Metal, Wally West reveals Doctor Manhattan's energy is Connective Energy, and after he restored the DC Universe, the Quintessence's members used that same energy against Perpetua.
+During the events of Dark Nights: Death Metal, Wally West reveals Manhattan's energy is Connective Energy, and after he tried to undo his change in order to try and restore the DC Universe, the Quintessence's members used that same energy against Perpetua.
 The Batman Who Laughs takes Wally prisoner to get Manhattan's powers, but Wonder Woman suggests using both the Connective and Crisis Energies to create an "Anti-Crisis".
-The event also features the "Final Bruce Wayne," an amalgamated version of Batman and Doctor Manhattan created when an alternate-universe Batman recreates the accident that transformed Doctor Manhattan into a god-like being.
-The Batman Who Laughs was able to capture this alternate and extract his brain before he could properly harness his powers, allowing the Batman Who Laughs to transplant himself into the body, transforming the villain into "The Darkest Knight" to create a Multiverse consisting of chaos.
+In Death Metal, a "Final Bruce Wayne", an amalgamated version of Batman and Manhattan often referred to as "Batmanhattan", appears.
+The Batman Who Laughs transplants his brain into Batmanhattan's body to gain his powers.